 Is it just about organic plant food, free range eggs and to build a compost pile?

 The answer has been slow in coming.
-Gradually I've realised it has just as much to do with getting a first hand grasp of the huge Earth-suffocating problem our planet has to do with plastic.
-And, yes, the non biodegradable wrapping that this worm food comes in is totally gross.
+Gradually I have realised it has just as much to do with getting a first hand grasp of the huge Earth-suffocating problem our planet has to do with plastic.
+And, yes, the non biodegradable single-use wrapping that this worm food comes in is totally gross.

 Then secondly, as you can see from the graphics above, much of this food waste could actually be eaten by starving humans.
 One third of the food produced by farmers is never actually eaten.
 The race to end waste is a huge initiative, and I see this collecting garbage to supply our what is a worm farm and my small part of gaining some understanding of the nature of the beast.

 Enough ramblings about what is a worm farm and how to collect enough food for the little beasties; I hope you too are struggling with these issues of leaving a planet fit for our children's children to inhabit.
-It's my small part of what I call backyard permaculture; working with nature instead of against it.
+It is my small part of what I call backyard permaculture; working with nature instead of against it.